 New engines will arrive in NTT IndyCar Series competition a year later than originally scheduled due to a regulations change that prompted an update to the timeline and will bring hybrid technology to North America’s premier open-wheel championship in 2022.

-Advanced one year from 2021, INDYCAR’s revised engine formula for its top series will debut alongside the next-generation chassis during the 2022 season, aligning the new powertrain and chassis and coordinating the concurrent demise of both the existing Dallara IR-12 and its 2.2-liter turbocharged V-6 engine formula.
+Pushed forward one year from 2021, INDYCAR’s revised engine formula for its top series will debut alongside the next-generation chassis during the 2022 season, aligning the new powertrain and chassis and coordinating the concurrent demise of both the existing Dallara IR-12 and its 2.2-liter turbocharged V-6 engine formula.

 The hybrid technology INDYCAR aims to employ will be composed of a multi-phase motor, inverter and electric storage device that will source energy from the car’s braking system, providing additional power to the traditional — but updated — internal combustion engines supplied by Chevrolet and Honda.

-The integration of the hybrid system with push-to-pass will help the series reach its goal of exceeding 900 horsepower, potentially leading to higher speeds and quicker lap times.
+An integration of the hybrid system with push-to-pass will help the series reach its goal of exceeding 900 horsepower, potentially leading to higher speeds and quicker lap times.

 “It’s an exciting time for INDYCAR with the forthcoming evolution of the cars and innovations like the hybrid powertrain being incorporated into the new engine,” said INDYCAR President Jay Frye.

 “As we move toward the future, we will remain true to our racing roots of being fast, loud and authentic and simultaneously have the ability to add hybrid technology that is an important element for the series and our engine manufacturers.”